salahnomad/salahnomad.github.io/content/work-productivity/souk-algorithm/index.md

 ---

+{{< testimonial-card
+    author="Marco Silva"
+    role="Content Director"
+    source="European Tech Media" >}}
+Applying the {{< glossary-link "souk-algorithm" >}} transformed our content strategy from chasing trends to building legacy.
+We stopped producing 50 mediocre articles monthly and started creating 4-5 truly generous guides.
+Our organic traffic dropped initially, but qualified leads increased by 300% because we were attracting the right humans, not just algorithms.
+{{< /testimonial-card >}}

 ## The Algorithm of Human Attention

 Google's algorithm isn't a mystery to be hacked.
 It's a machine desperately trying to learn how to think like Hamid.
 It's trying to measure trust, generosity, and genuine expertise.